 5. Actually enjoy the next few weeks

 Graduation, saying goodbye to teachers, muck-up day, last days in your uniform… the end of school is a great time.
-Even though the stress of the HSC and getting trials marks back are still somewhere in the back of your mind don’t forget about the good times of being in year 12 right now.
+Even though the stress of the ATAR is still somewhere in the back of your mind don’t forget about the good times of being in year 12 right now.
 So if you want to put off study for your graduation week, or maybe lock in a bunch of celebratory events with your friends then do it!
 You’ve worked hard for basically a full year now and you’ve definitely earned the right to really enjoy the end of school.

 Just… try not to do anything too crazy.
 Thanks. 👌